Finding and selecting sources

 The resource below can be used for CRAAP testing, and is particularly useful for websites.

-An example from Mr Foster showing how the Investigative Journal and CRAAP test can be used together.
+An example from Dr Foster showing how the Investigative Journal and CRAAP test might be used together.

 It is so frustrating when you are under pressure to write up your work and you suddenly realise you can't find all the information you need to reference a source!
 Ideally you would gather all the information you need as you go along, but what is the minimum you need to gather to make sure that you can reconstruct the reference at the end?